aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_03_AzureLocks.md

 1. On the storage account blade, select **Overview** and, on the **Overview** blade, click on **Delete**.

-1. On the **Delete storage account** blade, type in the name of the storage account to confirm that you intend to proceed and then click on **Delete**.
+1. On the **Delete storage account** blade, review the notification that resembles the following text:

-1. Review the newly generated notification, which will resemble the following text:

-	> **"Failed to delete storage account 'xxxxxxx'.
-Error: The scope 'xxxxxxx' cannot perform delete operation because following scope(s) are locked: '/subscriptions/xxxx-xxxx-xxxx-xxxx-xxxxxx/resourceGroups/AZ500LAB03/providers/Microsoft.Storage/storageAccounts/xxxxxxx'.
-Please remove the lock and try again."**
+   > **'xxxxxx' can't be deleted because this resource or its parent has a delete lock.
+Locks must be removed before this resource can be deleted"**

    >**Note**:  You have now verified that a ReadOnly lock will stop accidental deletion and modification of a resource.